HackIllinois/blog/_posts/2018-05-19-hackillinois-2018-recap.markdown

 author: Justin Yang
 ---

-This February, HackIllinois welcomed over 1000 students to the University of Illinois at Urbana-Champaign for a developement-filled weekend where students from across the Midwest and the country gathered to make contributions to open source projects.
-Over the course of just 36 hours, attendees made signifigant contributions, making over [94 submissions](https://hackillinois-2018.devpost.com/submissions) by the end!
+This February, HackIllinois welcomed over 1000 students to the University of Illinois at Urbana-Champaign for a development-filled weekend where students from across the Midwest and the country gathered to make contributions to open source projects.
+Over the course of just 36 hours, attendees made significant contributions, making over [94 submissions](https://hackillinois-2018.devpost.com/submissions) by the end!

 ![opening ceremony](/assets/article_images/hackillinois-2018-recap/ceremony.jpg "HackIllinois 2018 kicks off!")